yuvalmGS/gigaspaces-wiki-jekyll/xap97net/spacefilteroperationdelegate.markdown

 SpaceFilterConfig filterConfig = filterConfigFactory.CreateSpaceFilterConfig();
 {code}

-The {{AttributeSpaceFilterConfigFactory}} creates a [SpaceFilterConfig|SpaceFilterConfig Class] instance, using a fully constructed {{SpaceFilterOperationDelegate}} as its Filter instance.
-The {{SpaceFilterOperationDelegate}} acts as the [ISpaceFilter|ISpaceFilter Interface] implementation, and delegates the filter operation to the {{SpaceAttributeFilter}} instance.
+The `AttributeSpaceFilterConfigFactory` creates a [SpaceFilterConfig|SpaceFilterConfig Class] instance, using a fully constructed `SpaceFilterOperationDelegate` as its Filter instance.
+The `SpaceFilterOperationDelegate` acts as the [ISpaceFilter|ISpaceFilter Interface] implementation, and delegates the filter operation to the `SpaceAttributeFilter` instance.

 # Method Name-Based Implementation